elunna/nerfhack-changelog/README.md

 ### Unique monster changes
 * Croesus can move other monsters out of his way (Evil)
 * Ixoth can berserk.
-Like other dragons also has buffs: level raised from 15->18, speed raised from 12 to 20, AC raised from -1 to -4, stronger claw attacks.
+AC raised from -1 to -4, stronger claw attacks.
 * Ixoth gets poison resistance (Evil)
 * Lord Surtur can berserk
 * Cyclops can berserk